-30 Fresh Yoga Statistics & Facts You Should Know in 2021
+30 Fresh Yoga Statistics & Facts You Should Know

 Yoga statistics from previous years suggest it’s been gaining increased popularity due to its powerful properties regarding both physical and mental health.
 Originally, the purpose of yoga was to train the mind’s self-observation and raise awareness of one’s own nature.